 - If advanced by the committee, passage of a computerized examination at a local testing site

 To be considered, please check the national PRSA Accreditation website for an application.
 On this site, you’ll also find helpful information about the process, a study guide and recommended books to prepare for the exam.
 Once your application is accepted, PRSA national will contact the Greater Cleveland chapter APR Chair to arrange a Readiness Review.

-If you’re interested in learning more about the accreditation process and the chapter’s course offered, please contact the Cleveland Accreditation Chair, Christian Hunter, APR at email@example.com.
+If you’re interested in learning more about the accreditation process and the chapter’s course offered, please contact the Cleveland Accreditation Chair, Jenn Elting, APR at email@example.com.

 For more information, check out praccreditation.org.